jeankueo/jfont/readme.md

         - /png folder contains at most 77 pngs cropped from origin x.png file and all renamed to unicode correspondingly
         - /pbm folder contains at most 77 pbm files grayed from png
         - /svg folder contains at most 77 svg files ready to be imported to font file
-    - at root folder x.sdt file is created which is the project file of fontforge
+    - at root folder x.sfd file is created which is the project file of fontforge
     - in ./output folder x.ttf is created which is a font file ready to be used
 - for repeating run
     - clear /src, replace with new .txt and .png
     - se command "font -name x pipeline", so font edit file will be change accumulately

+## Special Comment
+- The template is originally chinese orianted.
+I will add some assistant line for letters and symbols
+- According to my daughter' writing habits, my script will automatically do 1.6 scale and 200 pixel right move when importing SVGs into .sfd file
+- I usually do not use the generated .ttf directly, because i always do some finetuning in fontforge GUI after importing, and will generate .ttf file from the GUI tool.